samullen/samullen.github.io/_posts/articles/2016-12-04-your-app-has-cancer.md

-+++
+---
-title = "Your App Has Cancer"
+title: "Your App Has Cancer"
-description = "Cancer in software has many of the same characteristics as those in the human body: it steals resources from the body, grows at an alarming rate, and spreads.
-Know what symptoms to look for in your software, what damage in can lead to in your project and busienss, and learn how to fight it." author = "Samuel Mullen" date = "2016-12-04T12:25:16-06:00" tags = [ "business", "software", "development", "management" ]
+description: "Cancer in software has many of the same characteristics as those in the human body: it steals resources from the body, grows at an alarming rate, and spreads.
+Know what symptoms to look for in your software, what damage in can lead to in your project and busienss, and learn how to fight it."
-+++
+author: "Samuel Mullen"
+date: "2016-12-04T12:25:16-06:00"
+tags: [ "business", "software", "development", "management" ]
+---

 <img src="//samuelmullen.com/images/cancer/cancer_cell_comparison.png" class="img-thumbnail img-responsive img-right" alt="Comparison of health and cancer cells" title="Comparison of healthy and cancer cells">